BigPolarBear1/factorization_v3/README.md

 Update2: Aha.
 It's really those linear 0 coefficients that I need to exclusively work with.
 Because those are the ones which will lift to higher exponents favorably.
 So similar to v2 in a way... ok, I know what to zero in on now.... few more days.
 Today is a shit day, just wasted most of the day feeling depressed.

+Update3: Thinking some more about "0" coefficients and v2... lol ..... it just hit me like a hammer...
+I am waaaay too overcomplicating things...
+I can just pull smoooths from a hashmap now that I know how those quadratic coefficients work lol.
+I'm a morron.
+God DAMNIT.
+I'll skip running today.
+I know how to do this now.
+Jesus fucking christ, I hate myself right now.
+I gave the americans waay to much time to mitigate their systems.
+This HAS to end tonight.
+Disclosure incoming.

 Just upload QSv3_020.py

 This is a first draft of what should eventually be the final version of v3.